canonical/starlark/README.md

 The Go implementation was written by Alan Donovan and Jay Conrod;
 its scanner was derived from one written by Russ Cox.

-### Legal
+### License

-Starlark in Go is Copyright (c) 2018 The Bazel Authors.
-All rights reserved.

-It is provided under a 3-clause BSD license:
+Canonical's Starlark patch is provided under the same 3-clause BSD license as its upstream:
 [LICENSE](https://github.com/canonical/starlark/blob/main/LICENSE).

-Starlark in Go is not an official Google product.